veepham/Python-LiveProject/README.md

 This project's main focus was implementing CRUD Functionality: create, read, update, and delete.
 Each story represented one of the four CRUD operations components.

 ### Story 1: Building the Basic App
 I created an app within the existing project using CommandLine and registering the app with the main project.
-I also created base and home templates with will build the basic front-end of my app's homepage.
+I also created base and home templates which will build the basic front-end of my app's homepage.

 ### Story 2: Create the Model
 I created a database model for the app I am building: a collection of Portland, OR's best restaurant dishes.
 After creating the model, I created a model form to take in user input and a view function to render that form on the page and save the input into the database.